rust-lang/rust/src/doc/complement-lang-faq.md

 Yes.
 The Rust code has to be exposed via an `extern` declaration, which makes it C-ABI compatible.
 Such a function can be passed to C code as a function pointer or, if given the `#[no_mangle]` attribute to disable symbol mangling, can be called directly from C code.

 ## Why aren't function signatures inferred?
-Why only local slots?
+Why only local variables?

 * Mechanically, it simplifies the inference algorithm; inference only requires looking at one function at a time.
 * The same simplification goes double for human readers.
 A reader does not need an IDE running an inference algorithm across an entire crate to be able to guess at a function's argument types; it's always explicit and nearby.